socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 2.2.0:  Updated the ambient module so that it is not based on and
+                compatible with xarray Dataset objects, updated all tests to pass with the latest version of TAMOC, revised the documentation with a new template and organization, and updated some of the source docstrings to compile with Sphinx.

 Version 2.1.0: Updated the readme file with instructions for modern version
                 of Windows.
 Updated the model with various improvements, including some additional chemical property data, additional functionality in the blowout.py module.
 Small, additional bug fixes.
 Version 2.0.0:  Updated the complete model system for compatibility with both
                 Python 2.7 and Python 3.8+.
 Updated the ambient.Profile
                 object so that netCDF files do not have to be used and